jacovone/cnodes-ui/doc/tutorials/custom-canvas-nodes/CUSTOM-CANVAS-NODES.md

 In this tutorial we create a custom graph node for the custom node created in the [previous tutorial](../custom-nodes/CUSTOM-NODES.md).
 Creating a custom graph node for a custom node let you change the graphical aspect of your node and/or new functionalities, such as custom context menu items.
 For this particular node there are no real reasons to create a custom graph node, the customization is for educational purposes only.

-The steps of this tutorial are:
+These are steps of this tutorial:

 - [Create the "dist" folder](#create-the-dist-folder)
 - [install _cnodes-ui_](#install-cnodes-ui)